pjambet/redis-in-ruby/content/post/chapter-1-basic-server.md

 Quoting the [wikipedia page][wikipedia-exit-status]:

-Each process returns an exit status, as an integer when it terminates.
+> Each process returns an exit status, as an integer when it terminates.
 0 represents a success, and every other values.

 Some terminals are configured to show the exit status, some do it only for non zero codes, but you can always use `echo $?` to see the status of the last command.
 Running `ls` followed by `echo $?` should output `0`.

 If you've seen C code, the `main` function's signature is `int main()` because the value returned by `main` is the value used as the exit status, unless you call `exit` explicitly.
 So this is why you might see `return 0` at the end of the `main` function in a C program, it means "return success".
 It also seems common to use `exit(EXIT_SUCCESS)` or `exit(EXIT_FAILURE)`.

-Some codes [have special meanings][exit-codes], such as 127 meaning "Command not found"
+Some codes [have special meanings][exit-codes], such as 127 meaning "Command not found" and 130 "Script terminated by Control-C".

 Exit statuses are not specific to POSIX systems as documented on [Wikipedia][wikipedia-exit-status].